mikeebowen/node-wopi-server/README.md

 # Node.js WOPI Server

-This is a sample implementation of the [WOPI Protocol](https://docs.microsoft.com/en-us/openspecs/office_protocols/ms-wopi/6a8bb410-68ad-47e4-9dc3-6cf29c6b046b) written with Node.js.This is not a complete implementation, but is meant to be a example for implementers to use to get started or for reference.
+This is a sample implementation of the [WOPI Protocol](https://docs.microsoft.com/en-us/openspecs/office_protocols/ms-wopi/6a8bb410-68ad-47e4-9dc3-6cf29c6b046b) written with in [TypeScript](https://www.typescriptlang.org/) with [Node.js](https://nodejs.org/en/).This is not a complete implementation, but is meant to be a example for implementers to use to get started or for reference.

-This server can be validated with the [WOPI Validator](https://github.com/microsoft/wopi-validator-core) or will work as a live WOPI Server if the computer running the WOPI Server is part of an active directory domain with a server running [Office Online Server](https://docs.microsoft.com/en-us/officeonlineserver/deploy-office-online-server).
+This server can be validated with the [WOPI Validator Core](https://github.com/microsoft/wopi-validator-core) or will work as a live WOPI Server if the computer running the WOPI Server is part of an active directory domain with a server running [Office Online Server](https://docs.microsoft.com/en-us/officeonlineserver/deploy-office-online-server).

 ## Requirements